 Creating some simple orchestrations that move around the kit in a set grouping of three notes.

 The intention here is to get your comfortable with moving around the kit in 'blocks' of a set number within this rudiment and you will be expanding on this in later lessons.
 These patterns will work well as fills without any adjustment.
 Feet have been included in all exercises but make sure you can play the hand part before adding these in.
-Remember, a double paradiddle sticking is used throughout.
+Remember, a paradiddle diddle sticking is used throughout.

 - Using the 2 Minute Rule, get all exercises up to a tempo of at least 120bpm.